 How common is meningococcal disease?
 Meningococcal disease is rare, striking annually about 1 in every 100,000 people in the general population.
 Rates in adolescents and young adults have increased over the last 10 years.
 The rate of meningococcal infection for students living in residence halls in the U.S. is about 2 in every 100,000 students.
 The rate of infection is highest among first year students living in residence halls, with about 5 in every 100,000 freshmen infected.

-The University of Michigan reported a case of meningococcal meningitis in November 2005, and prior to that, the most recent case on campus was in October 1995.
+U-M reported a case of meningococcal meningitis in December 2014, November 2005 and in October 1995.

 Meningococcal disease is a medical emergency: Understanding the characteristic signs and symptoms of meningococcal disease is critical and possibly lifesaving, because meningococcal disease can cause serious illness and rapidly progress to death if untreated.